ShivaBhattacharjee/DevOps/Kubernetes/Kubernetes.md

    * Imperative Approach: In the imperative approach, you use kubectl commands directly to perform actions on the cluster without using configuration files.
 You provide specific instructions to kubectl on what actions to take.
    For example, you can run the following command to create a Deployment imperatively:

       ```bash
       kubectl create deployment my-deployment --image=my-container-image
       ```

 ### <b>Pods in kubernetes</b>
 In Kubernetes, a Pod is the smallest and most basic unit of deployment.
 It represents a single instance of a running process in a cluster.
 A Pod encapsulates one or more containers, along with shared resources such as storage volumes, IP address, and environment variables.
 Pods are used to deploy and manage containerized applications in Kubernetes.
 They provide an abstraction layer that allows you to run and scale your containers within the cluster.
-Each Pod in Kubernetes has a unique IP address and shares the same network namespace, which means all containers within a Pod can communicate with each other using localhost.
+Each Pod in Kubernetes has a unique IP address and shares the same network namespace, which means all containers within a Pod can communicate with each other using localhost.We run containers inside pod we can run each application in one pod or multiple application in one pod

+### <b>Controller Manager</b>
+The Kubernetes controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
+In applications of robotics and automation, a control loop is a non-terminating loop that regulates the state of the system.
+In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
+Examples of controllers that ship with Kubernetes today are the replication controller, endpoints controller, namespace controller, and serviceaccounts controller.